splunk/splunk-demo-musicdashboard/blogpost/blogpost.md

 ## Step 3: Interactivity
 ![Interactivity](step3.png)

-After having our Sankey diagram in place, it's great to see the relationships in our data, but what if we're also interested in what Splunk events are specifically driving the output for this chart?
+After having our Sankey diagram in place, it's great to see the relationships in our data, but what if we're also interested in which Splunk events are specifically driving the output for this chart?
 With just a few more lines of code we can wire up the Sankey diagram to an existing Splunk widget.
 When you click on a link between an artist and a mobile device, now you'll be able to see which events were responsible for the magnitude of that link.

 First, we'll add a little bit of CSS to ensure the link that we click on will stay highlighted.
-Also, we'll add a little helper CSS to make the built-in Splunk event results table scrollable.
-In our `style` tag, then, add:
+Also, we'll add a little helper CSS to make the built-in Splunk events table scrollable.
+In our `<style>` tag, add this:

 	.link:hover {
     	stroke-opacity: .5;